albertojroma/digital-electronics-2/lab4-lcd/test/Pre-Lab Preparation.md

+1. What data and control signals are used?
+What is the meaning of these signals?
 | **LCD signal(s)** | **AVR pin(s)** | **Description** |
 |:-:|:-:|:--|
 | RS | PB0 | Register selection signal.
 Selection between Instruction register (RS=0) and Data register (RS=1) |